cwwang1979/CL-detection2023/README.md

 ### Imaging Dataset
 To download the associated imaging data, visit: [zenodo link](https://zenodo.org/deposit/7787671#).
-Note, the **Training Dataset** of the [CL-Detection 2023 Challenge](https://cl-detection2023.grand-challenge.org/) includes 600 X-ray images from 3 medical centers with multi-center, multi-vendor, and more-landmarks.
+Note, the **Dataset** of the [CL-Detection 2023 Challenge](https://cl-detection2023.grand-challenge.org/) includes 600 X-ray images from 3 medical centers with multi-center, multi-vendor, and more-landmarks.
 X-ray images were acquired from systems of different vendors such as Sordex CRANEXr Excel Ceph, Sordex Cranex D Ceph and Planmeca ProMax.
 An inhouse developed software was used to develop the labels of the landmarks from the X-ray images.

 ### Details on the Imaging Process